 The official street is known as Deoksugung Stonewall Walkway.
 There is a saying that couples who walk down this pathway will eventually break up so you better think carefully before adding this to your Seoul itinerary!

 Regardless of the rumors, we walked the stone walkway and found it to be worth our time because it’s filled with art benches and ceramic tiles.
 You can also find the Seoul Museum of Art.
+If you’ve worked up an appetite from walking around the palace, there are numerous restaurants or snack options along the pathway.

 Our Deoksugung Palace Photos

-We enjoyed our visit to Deoksugung Palace and took many photos.
-Here are a few of our favorites:
+We enjoyed our visit to the palace and took many photos.
+Here are a few of our favorites so you know exactly what to expect:

 More Seoul Palaces

-- Most Popular – Guide to visiting Gyeongbokgung Palace
+- Guide to visiting Gyeongbokgung Palace

-- Second Palace – How to visit Changdeokgung Palace
+- How to visit Changdeokgung Palace

-- Huwon Secret Garden – Best things to see inside Seoul’s Secret Garden
+- Best things to see inside Seoul’s Secret Garden

-- Third Palace – First time visitor guide to Changgyeonggung
+- First time visitor guide to Changgyeonggung

-- Free Palace – What to see at Gyeonghuigung Palace
+- Key sights at Gyeonghuigung Palace

 Want more Seoul content?
 Head over to our South Korea Travel Guides to explore the very best of Seoul and beyond.

-Please let us know if you have any questions about visiting Deoksugung Palace in the comments below.
+Please let us know if you have any questions about visiting this palace or Seoul in the comments below.

 Happy Travels,